 Thanks to this steering wheel, it’s very easy to let these bicycles “do the work for you”, since once you turn the wheel, it’s very simple to keep it moving.

-Indoor vs. Outdoor Cycling: Which Workout Is Better For You?
+Spinning vs. Cycling: Which Workout Is Better For You?

 You’re going to get a great workout with both indoor and outdoor cycling.
 If you’re not into hard outdoor riding and have to deal with lots of traffic, riding a stationary bike is likely a better choice.
 If you’re committed to become a “technical” cyclist and have lots of open roads, outdoor cycling will probably get you better results.